Back to Year 9 Options

 You are grouped according to your level of attainment, using KS3 results and teacher assessment.
 Individual progress is carefully monitored and movement between groups takes place as, and when, appropriate, although constant movement between groups is deemed inappropriate.

 The assessment pattern is differentiated to enable students to show their ability.
 Students will be entered for either higher or foundation tier according to their expected level of achievement.
-The choice of sitting whether higher or foundation paper will be decided using the student’s potential to gain a grade 6.
+The choice of sitting whether higher or foundation paper will be decided using the student’s capability, their mock grades, ability to cope with the level of work as well as topic assessments.
 The qualification will be graded and certificated on a nine-grade scale from 9 to 1 using the total mark across all three papers where 9 is the highest grade.
 Foundation tier will be graded from 1 to 5 and higher will be graded 4 to 9, note that grade 4 and 5 are achievable in either tier of papers.
 It is not possible to mix higher and foundation papers together.

 The skills developed through the study of maths are in high demand from employers and universities.
 In addition to developing the ability to solve problems and think logically, the study of maths provides opportunities to develop team-working skills, resilience, effective communication of complex ideas and the ability to use your own initiative.
 Maths underpins most of science, technology and engineering and is also important in areas as diverse as business, law, nutrition, sports science and psychology.
 There are many opportunities to use maths to make a difference in society, for example through the analysis involved in medical research, developing new technology, modelling epidemics or in the study of patterns of criminal activity to identify trends.